|Guide||♦||81 Triplogs||Active Topic|

 Come out and see millions of years of history unraveled in the geology of the rocks.
 Listen to the canyon wren and enjoy the turkey vultures soaring above.
 And if you look closely, you may even see an elk or javelina.
 Different life zones overlap here, mixing species that usually live far apart.
 In this canyon, desert cacti grow alongside mountain firs.
 A lovely place to see!

 And it is a sacred place.
 The people that lived here moved on to become the modern pueblo people of today.
 Walnut Canyon is one of their ancestral homes.
 Travel through quietly and carefully.
 And please, leave no trace.

 Allow at least 2 hours to see the museum, hike down to the cliff dwellings (Island Trail closes one hour before closing), and walk the Rim Trail.

 The Island Trail descends 185 feet (56m) into the canyon providing access to 25 cliff dwelling rooms.
 The trail, a strenuous .9 mile (1.4km) round trip, is one of the best ways to experience the park.
-Climbing the 240 steps back up can tax heart and lungs.
+Climbing the 240 steps back up can tax the heart and lungs.
 Bring water!
 Elevation: 6690ft (2039m).
-Island Trail closes at 4:00pm daily and 5:00pm in June, July and August.
-Various ranger programs are offered during June, July and August.
-Schedules vary.
+Island Trail closes at 4:00 pm daily and 5:00 pm in June, July, and August.
+Various ranger programs during June, July, and August are offered, schedules vary.

-Pets must be kept on a leash at all times.
+Your pets must be kept on a leash at all times.
 They are not allowed in buildings or on park trails.
-Backcountry hiking is not allowed in order to protect fragile archeological sites.
+Backcountry hiking is not permitted to protect fragile archeological sites.